-Installing footing yourself is a great option for saving money and is not difficult to do, provided you follow the steps outlined above.
+Installing footing yourself is a great option for saving money and is not difficult to do, provided you follow the steps outlined below.

 Unless you are hiring a TruTex builder for a turn-key solution, TruTex is only providing the product to you.
 You are assuming the responsibility of installing the product, sand procurement, blending, watering, and maintenance.
 These steps are critical to the success of your installation and continued footing quality.

 Your footing will be delivered on pallets, which can be moved using either a forklift or tractor with a fork attachment.